John Capper: First World War

-Capper remained at Chatham until September 1914 when the lack of experienced officers forced his transfer to France in the early months of the First World War.
+Capper remained at Chatham until September 1914 when the lack of experienced officers forced his transfer to France to join the British Expeditionary Force (BEF) in the early months of the First World War.

-As a brigadier-general, Capper was first made deputy inspector of the lines of communication before being given the post of Chief Engineer to the Third Corps.
-In July 1915 he was promoted to major-general and made chief engineer of the British Third Army.
-In October, following the deaths of several senior officers at the Battle of Loos, including Capper's younger brother Major-General Sir Thompson Capper, he was promoted to overall command of the 24th Division.
-Capper remained in command of the division for the next 18 months, including periods of heavy fighting at the Battle of the Somme, in which his son John was killed in action serving with the Royal Artillery.
+Promoted to the temporary rank of brigadier general later that month, Capper was first made deputy inspector of the lines of communications before being given the post of chief engineer to the III Corps.
+In June 1915 he was promoted to major general and made chief engineer of the Third Army.
+In October, following the deaths of several senior officers at the Battle of Loos, including Capper's younger brother Major-General Sir Thompson Capper, killed while general officer commanding (GOC) of the 7th Division, he was promoted to overall command of the 24th Division of Kitchener's Army.
+Capper remained in command of the division for the next 18 months, including periods of heavy fighting in 1916 at the Battle of the Somme, in which his son John was killed in action serving with the Royal Artillery.
 The division also spent extensive periods of time in other sections of the line and gained extensive battle experience at the cost of high casualties.
-As a reward for his service in command of the division, he was presented with the Commander's Cross of the Légion d'honneur by the French government.
+As a reward for his service in command of the division, he was presented with the Commander of the Legion of Honour by the French government.

-In May 1917, he was recalled to England, initially to run the Machine-Gun Corps training centre and from 28 July hold the position of Director-General of the newly formed Tank Corps at the War Office.
+In May 1917, he was recalled to England, initially to run the Machine Gun Corps training centre and from 28 July hold the position of director general of the newly formed Tank Corps at the War Office.
 Operational command of tanks at the frontlines was in the hands of Hugh Elles, the first commander of the Heavy Branch.
 Although tanks had first been introduced on the Somme the year before, their design and manufacture were both inadequate and the tactics of their deployment almost non-existent.
 Capper's job at the Tank Corps was to shape the organisation of the unit into an efficient battlefield force, improve mechanical reliability and develop effective tactics.
 It was in this role that Capper was given the nickname Stone Age, as his subordinates considered him to be unwilling to accept new innovations in tank tactics.
-In fact, Capper was an able tactician who worked with General J. F. C. Fuller to develop a plan for a large scale armoured assault on German lines in 1919 (known as Plan 1919): his subordinates' prejudices were based on Capper's rigid adherence to the military hierarchy and his consequent failure to communicate his ideas to those below his rank.
-For his services as Director General of the Tank Corps, Capper was made a Knight Commander of the Order of the Bath.
+In fact, Capper was an able tactician who worked with Colonel J. F. C. Fuller to develop a plan for a large scale armoured assault on German lines in 1919 (known as Plan 1919): his subordinates' prejudices were based on Capper's rigid adherence to the military hierarchy and his consequent failure to communicate his ideas to those below his rank.
+For his services as director general of the Tank Corps, Capper was made a Knight Commander of the Order of the Bath in June 1917.